 What is File Hosting?

 Do you need to host your files online?
-Not the files for your website, but just files.
-Personal files, documents.
-If so, you don't need “web hosting,” you need file hosting.
+We're not talking about storage for the files for your website, but rather personal files, documents, image files, and the like.
+If so, you don't need 'web hosting'; you need file hosting.

 In the early days of the internet, we didn't have the ideas we have now about web pages or dynamically generated content.
-A “site” was just a directory of files on someone's computer which they had made publicly available on the network.
-A homepage was just an index of those files.
+A 'site' was just a method for storing files; it consisted of a directory of files on someone's computer, which they made publicly available on the network.
+A homepage was just an indexed listing of those files.

-A lot of the infrastructure of the web has changed since then, along with the way we use it.
-Some artifacts remain — the way browsers handle requests, the notion of “resources” — but we tend to think about websites as something other than simply a collection of files.
-It's a site, a place, a dynamic application.
+Since then, the infrastructure of the web has changed along with the way we use it.
+Some artifacts remain — the way browsers handle requests, the notion of 'resources' — but we don't tend to think about a website as simply a collection of files.
+It's a destination, a resource, a dynamic application.

 If you have access to a server connected to the internet (which you do if you have a web hosting account of any kind), you can simply use a single public directory there to hold your files.
 Upload them via FTP and you can access them from any browser.
 Assuming you set the read permissions properly, anyone who knows the URL of the directory would have access to them.

 If you need to keep those files private, you could make the directory not readable.
-If you did that, then you’d have to use FTP or a similar tool to access them, you wouldn't be able to get to them from a normal browser.
+Then you'd have to use FTP or a similar tool to access them, you wouldn't be able to get to them from a normal browser.

 This sounds like a reasonable and inexpensive way to do things, but there are some drawbacks.